 We don’t read about extroverts enough.
-That’s probably because they’re doing other stuff besides sitting at home and writing blog posts about themselves.
-It’s too bad really, because we need to be just as mindful of their needs as we are of introverts.
+That’s probably because they’re doing stuff besides sitting at home and writing blog posts about themselves.
+It’s too bad, really.
+We need to be just as mindful of their needs as we are those of introverts.

 First and foremost, we need to recognize that the typical preconceptions about extroverts aren’t accurate.
 They’re not always loud and buoyant.
 If you walked into a room and diagnosed the extroverts and introverts based on how talkative they were, you’d be surprised at how often you were wrong.